 Latin America is home to 22% of the forested areas globally.
-Brazil alone contains the largest forest area in the world; 62% of its land area is covered by forest, a great part of it situated in the Amazon basin, which is the largest continuous mass of the world’s tropical forests.
+Brazil alone contains the largest forest area in the world; over 60% of its land area is covered by forest, most within the Amazon basin — the largest continuous mass of the world’s tropical forests.

-Latin America is also an agriculture power house.
-The global demand for food provides strong incentives for further expansion of agricultural activities in the region and Partnerships for Forests is dedicated to ensuring these economic activities take place side-by-side with forest conservation, sustained by improved productivity and profitability.
+Partnerships for Forests investment portfolio in Latin America is dedicated to ensuring that economic activities take place side-by-side with forest conservation, sustained by improved productivity and profitability.

 The programme aims to promote sustainable rural business initiatives that can positively impact land-use management and attract private capital for large-scale change.
 The private sector plays a central role in building a sustainable, vibrant and inclusive rural economy and helps to reduce, and absorb, greenhouse gas emissions.

 Our online portfolio provides an overview of each supported initiative, its surrounding challenges, and the solutions it offers.
 It can provide meaningful insights to entrepreneurs, investors, local communities and other stakeholders in the land-use sector globally that, when successfully addressed, can be replicated elsewhere under similar circumstances.